- Applying for Aid

 A new federal regulation limits the number of times a student may repeat a course and receive financial aid for that course (Effective July 1, 2011).

 If a student gets a 'W' or an 'F' in a course, that student is allowed to repeat the course and receive financial aid (assuming he/she is meeting Satisfactory Academic Progress) until he/she receives a 'D' or better.
 Once the student has received a 'D' grade or better, he/she can repeat the course a second time and still receive federal aid.
-The third time the student repeats a course in which he/she has earned a 'D' or better, this becomes an illegal repeat and the Office of Financial Aid cannot provide federal funding for that repeated course.
+The third time the student repeats a course in which he/she has earned a 'D' or better, this becomes an illegal repeat and the Office of Financial Aid and Scholarships cannot provide federal funding for that repeated course.

 Listed below are a few scenarios for example purposes:

 |D, C||If the student repeats the course again, that course is now an illegal repeat.|

 |F, F, D, W, B||If the student repeats the course again, that course is now an illegal repeat.|